TheForsakenFurby/caveworld-datapack/README.md

 (Newest to Oldest)

 * v1.0.0 — Full release.
 For Java Edition 1.21.10.
 Versioning is now standard.
 * vSBEVE-1 / v.
 SBEVE.1 — Beta release?
 This single version is listed as both of these in different places.
 For Jave Edition 1.21.4.
 I shared this release in a private Discord server.
 SBEVE-1 has multiple significant issues and is worse than v1.0.0 in every conceivable way.
-SBEVE stands for "Subtarranean Baked Epic Venturing Experience".
+SBEVE stands for "Subtarranean Based Epic Venturing Experience".

 From v1.0.0 on, versioning follows a standard vX.Y.Z. format:
 * When Z increases, the update is a "hotfix": bugs have been fixed, but NO new content has been introduced.
 You can safely upgrade existing worlds to the new version of the data pack.